Do You Need a Lawyer for a Car Accident in Florida if You’re Not At Fault?

-Car accident lawyer David I. Fuchs has helped countless victims of accidents recover the compensation they need to move forward with their lives.
+Fort Lauderdale car accident lawyer David I. Fuchs has helped countless victims of accidents recover the compensation they need to move forward with their lives.
 When a car accident wasn’t your fault, you deserve to be “made whole” as if the accident never happened.

 If you were in a crash and the accident wasn’t your fault, there are some steps you should take immediately to preserve your right to compensation.

 You need to get a police officer to the scene to complete a car accident crash report.
 This police report can be used when to prove the other party was negligent.
 The officer may also issue a citation to the at-fault driver if they violated a Florida law.